 Peeling the Onion

 You may cry, but not from literally peeling onions.
 Onions are used metaphorically to describe getting to know humans on a deeper level.
 For example, throwing a beach ball around with various questions on it helps to peel away that first layer to get to know a group initially.
 This can be both engaging (throwing a physical object around) and fun (answering miscellaneous questions).
 Activities help bridge gaps, especially when you realize someone across the room loves The Office as much as you do.

 Transitioning to Meet New Humans

 Coming to college can be hard.
-Students may not know anyone and also have an opportunity to build a new identity; they’re starting to figure out who they are.
-It’s important for students and staff to establish a social safety net – like having friends or colleagues to laugh and vent with, and identifying key support structures to make the most of their experience.
+Students may not know anyone, and they’re also faced with the opportunity to build a new identity and starting to figure out who they are.
+It’s important for students and staff to establish a social safety net — like having friends or colleagues to laugh and vent with or identifying key support structures to make the most of their experience.
 Student affairs teams need to rely on each other and start off the year with strong, personable working relationships to manage the ebbs and flows of the academic year.

 While some of us bemoan icebreakers at times, planning and implementing the right ones, in the right way, at the right time, make for amazing resources to help your students shed any preconceptions and make some genuine connections on campus with their peers.

 Icebreakers are our favorite way to bring a group together for a lighthearted time, get to know peers quickly, and prep for more intricate team builders down the road.
 Specifically, icebreakers help people build common ground within a few minutes and help participants buy into the main purpose of the event or program.